 German Pancakes

-I’m a fan of any form of pancakes (I seriously love breakfast), especially this delicious German pancakes recipe!
-This recipe requires just 5 basic kitchen ingredients and 5 minutes of prep.
-Did I mention how easy this recipe is?!
+This easy German pancakes recipe requires just 5 basic kitchen ingredients and 5 minutes of prep.
 This is a great spin on traditional pancakes, giving you another pancake breakfast option in your recipe book.
-And if you want a healthier version be sure to try my Healthy German Pancakes recipe.
+And if you want a healthier version, be sure to try my Healthy German Pancakes recipe.

-- Preheat your oven to 425°F. Place the butter in a 9”x13” baking dish.
-While the oven is preheating, put the pan inside to melt the butter while you prepare the pancake batter.
+- While the oven is preheating, put the pan inside to melt the butter while you prepare the pancake batter.
 Note: keep an eye on the butter.
-Once melted, remove the pan from the oven.

 - Bake in the preheated oven for 20-22 minutes or until golden brown and puffy.